flavian112/internet_clock/README.md

 ## Time API

-The time is synced with [worldtimeapi.org](http://worldtimeapi.org), the local time can be retrieved with a GET request to `http://worldtimeapi.org/api/timezone/<timezone>`
+The time is synced with [worldtimeapi.org](http://worldtimeapi.org), the local time can be retrieved by a GET request to `http://worldtimeapi.org/api/timezone/<timezone>`

 ### Example